DECEMBER 15 - BIRTHS

 Gustave Eiffel

-Born 15 Dec 1832; died 28 Dec 1923.
-Quotes Icon
+Born 15 Dec 1832; died 28 Dec 1923 at age 91. quotes

-French civil engineer who specialised in metal structures, known especially for the Eiffel Tower in Paris.
+French civil engineer who specialized in metal structures, known especially for the Eiffel Tower in Paris.
 He built his first of his iron bridges at Bordeaux (1858) and was among the first engineers to build bridge foundations using compressed-air caissons.
-His work includes designing the rotatable dome for Nice Observatory on the summit of Mont Gros (1886), and the framework for the Statue of Liberty now in New York Harbour.
+His work includes designing the rotatable dome for Nice Observatory on the summit of Mont Gros (1886), and the frameworkfor the Statue of Liberty now in New York Harbour.
 After building the Eiffel Tower (1887-9), which he used for scientific research on meteorology, aerodynamics and radio telegraphy, he also built the first aerodynamic laboratory at Auteuil, outside Paris, where he pursued his research work without interruption during WW I.«

-Eiffel: The Genius Who Reinvented Himself, by David I. Harvie.
+Eiffel: The Genius Who Reinvented Himself, by David I. Harvie. - book suggestion.

 János Bolyai

-Born 15 Dec 1802; died 27 Jan 1860.
+Born 15 Dec 1802; died 27 Jan 1860 at age 57. quotes

 Hungarian mathematician and one of the founders of non-Euclidean geometry - geometry that does not include Euclid's axiom that only one line can be drawn parallel to a given line through a point not on the given line.
 His father, Farkas Bolyai, had devoted his life to trying to prove Euclid's famous parallel postulate.
 Despite his father's warnings that it would ruin his health and peace of mind, János followed in working on this axiom until, in about 1820, he came to the conclusion that it could not be proved.
 He went on to develop a consistent geometry (published 1882) in which the parallel postulate is not used, thus establishing the independence of this axiom from the others.
 He also did valuable work in the theory of complex numbers.